broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

     - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
     - `AN`: Total number of alleles in the group with the maximum allele frequency.
     - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
-    - `gen_anc`: Genetic ancestry group with maximum allele frequency
+    - `gen_anc`: Genetic ancestry group with maximum allele frequency.
   - `non_ukb`: grpmax information across the non-UKB subset.
     - `AC`: Alternate allele count in the group with the maximum allele frequency.
     - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.